 Development assistance in the Republic of the Marshall Islands

-Australia's aid program to the Republic of the Marshall Islands
+Australia's development assistance to the Republic of the Marshall Islands

-Australia's aid program in the North Pacific focusses on the Republic of the Marshall Islands (RMI), the Republic of Palau, and the Federated States of Micronesia.
-The Australian Government will provide an estimated $8.4 million in Official Development Assistance (ODA) to the North Pacific in 2019-20.
-This will include an estimated $5.0 million in bilateral funding.
+Australia's aid program in the North Pacific focusses on the Republic of the Marshall Islands (RMI) and the Federated States of Micronesia (FSM), following the Republic of Palau’s graduation from Official Development Assistance (ODA) on 1 January 2022.

 Objective 1: Increasing access to clean water and sanitation

-Australia is working with the Government of the Republic of the Marshall Islands and the Asian Development Bank to establish an integrated water supply and sanitation system on the island of Ebeye.
-With a land area of 32 square kilometres and a population of 15,000 people – half of whom are under fifteen years of age – Ebeye is fifth most densely population island on earth.
+Australia has recently concluded a project with the Government of RMI and the Asian Development Bank to establish an integrated water supply and sanitation system on the island of Ebeye.
+With a land area of 32 square kilometres and a population of 15,000 people – half of whom are under fifteen years of age – Ebeye is fifth most densely populated island on earth.
 Overcrowding has stretched deteriorating infrastructure, challenged service delivery, and in combination has undermined health and education.
-Our work in securing water supply and sanitation services is an important investment in improving health, social and economic outcomes for Ebeye residents.
-Australia's contribution is valued at USD4 million over six years to 31 December 2021.
+Our work to secure water supply and sanitation services was an important investment in improving health, social and economic outcomes for Ebeye residents.
+Australia's contribution was valued at USD4 million over six years, and finished on 31 December 2021.

 Objective 2: Achieving gender equality and enhancing women's empowerment

-Australia is working to address gender equality in Republic of the Marshall Islands by funding priority activities under the Pacific Women Shaping Pacific Development Republic of the Marshall Islands Country Plan.
-This is part of the Australian Government's Pacific Women Shaping Pacific Development initiative that commits $320 million over 10 years to improve political, economic and social opportunities of Pacific women.
-The country plan aims to strengthen civil society action for gender equality, reduce the incidence of gender-based violence, and expand support services including establishing a domestic violence counselling service.
+Australia is working to address national gender equality priorities in RMI, including to strengthen civil society action for gender equality, reduce the incidence of gender-based violence, and expand support services including establishing a domestic violence counselling service.
 A key implementing partner is the non-government organisation WUTMI (Women United Together Marshall Islands).

 - installed a new salt-water reverse osmosis plant and built and commissioned salt water wells under the Ebeye Water Supply and Sanitation Project;

-- provided emergency assistance in response to drought conditions in 2016 and 2017, including mobilization of water, reverse osmosis units, soap and hygiene kits to remote atolls;
+- provided emergency assistance in response to drought conditions in 2016 and 2017, and dengue in 2019; and

-- enabled 11 women and men gain tertiary qualifications linked to RMI's development priorities since 2012 – a further 8 are continuing their studies in Australian or regional universities (with 2 more joining them in 2018).
+- enabled 33 women and men gain tertiary qualifications linked to RMI's development priorities since 2012.

 Our changing program